MuditGaur/bio/_pages/about.md

   - /about.html
 ---

 I am a PhD student in statistics at Purdue University.
 I am being advised by [Professor Vaneet Aggarwal](https://engineering.purdue.edu/IE/people/ptProfile?resource_id=119657) and [Professor Raghu Pasupathy](https://www.stat.purdue.edu/people/faculty/pasupath.html).
 I did my bachelors in Applied Physics from the Indian Institute of Technology, Dhanbad in 2014.
 I did my masters in Statistics from Rutgers University in 2017.
-I worked as a Business Analyst in EXL services in Gurgaon, India from 2014-2016 and as a statistician at Encore Capital Group form 2018 to 2019 in San Diego, USA.
+I worked as a Business Analyst in EXL services in Gurgaon, India from 2014-2016 and as a statistician at Encore Capital Group form 2018 to 2019 in San Diego, CA.

 Research Interest